mozilla/pdf.js/external/cmapscompress/README.md

 # Quick notes about binary CMap format (bcmap)

 The format is designed to package some information from the CMap files located at external/cmap.
-Please notice for size optimization reasons, the original information blocks can be changed (split or joined) and items in the blocks can be swaped.
+Please notice for size optimization reasons, the original information blocks can be changed (split or joined) and items in the blocks can be swapped.

 The data stored in binary format in network byte order (big-endian).